poomstas/contrastive_learning/README.md

 </p>

 - `z_i` and `z_j` are latent feature representations put through the projection head `g(·)`.
-- `tau` is the temperature parameter that controls the softness of the contrastive loss (small -> sensitive to differences)
+- `tau` is the 'temperature parameter' that controls the softness of the contrastive loss (small -> sensitive to differences)
 - `sim(u, v)` is the function that measures the similarity of two vectors.
 The original paper uses the dot-product of L2 normalized vectors `u` and `v`.

 # Running the Code